justquick/justquick.github.com/pdf12step/_sources/README.md.txt

 The CSS and HTML templates are extensible so you can customize the PDF output and make it fit your meeting format.

 The app also contains a [Flask](https://flask.palletsprojects.com/) webapp that can render the live HTML and PDF content in your browser.

+To see what it can do, check out [this generated directory](https://justquick.io/pdf12step/_static/December%202021%20Directory.pdf)